Development and History of the VQI CRN

-- VISION is a partnership between the Vascular Quality Initiative (VQI) and MDEpiNet that directly supports the mission of the VQI to improve the quality, safety, effectiveness and cost of vascular healthcare by collecting and exchanging information.
+- To support the mission of the VQI to improve the quality, safety, effectiveness and cost of vascular healthcare using enriched VQI data.

-- VISION facilitates low-cost, but high value real-world effectiveness research though the creation of a national repository of linked clinical-claims analytic datasets
+- To facilitate low-cost, but high value real-world effectiveness research though the creation of a national repository of linked clinical-claims analytic datasets

 Governance – Current Status

-- Research: Our team will engage in research to examine the long-term effectiveness of vascular procedures and disseminate findings through presentations and publications
+- Research: Our team uses the datasets to examine the long-term effectiveness of vascular procedures and disseminate findings through presentations and publications.
+(See recent publications below)

-For more information, please contact Kayla Moore (Kayla.O.Moore@Dartmouth.edu)
+For more information, please contact the VISION Project Manager Kayla Moore: Kayla.O.Moore@Dartmouth.edu

 Lead Agencies Supporting the Vascular Quality Initiative CRN